Windows 8 Drivers: Problems

 This problem same as the Windows Vista had on launch compared to Windows XP, many firms are not bothering to make specialized Windows 8 drivers for their hardware, and Windows 7 drivers every so often don’t do the job.

-This problem is specially occurs with the older laptops and PC’s video drivers.
+This problem especially occurs with the older laptops and PC’s video drivers.
 Somewhat than release video drivers themselves, NVIDIA and ATI depend on the laptop’s makers to release updates.
 Some manufacturers like Sony, finally stop updating their older laptops, leaving the video drivers caught on old versions.
 Because of this severe graphical issue occurs when a latest operating system, like Windows 8, is installed.
 While playing any HD game such problem can also occur.

 Windows 8 Drivers: Solutions